NYU Journalism Handbook for Students

 “Not for attribution” means that a reporter agrees not to identify a source by name.
 Identification is provided only by reference to the source’s job or position.
 That identification must be agreed upon by the reporter and the source, and is almost always given in a way that prevents readers from discovering the source’s specific identity.
 (There are rare exceptions—when dealing with diplomats and expressing a nation’s official views, for instance.)
 The reporter should make sure the attribution is accurate and should press the source to allow the attribution to be as specific as possible.
 For example, a reporter would want to attribute information to “a high-ranking official in the Justice Department,” rather than “a high-ranking law enforcement official,” if the source agrees beforehand.

 Except in rare instances, a reporter should not publish an anonymous quote or statement from a source that is critical of another person.
-Generally speaking, if someone is unwilling to put his name to a critical statement about another person, the reporter shouldn’t use it.
+Generally speaking, if someone is unwilling to put their name to a critical statement about another person, the reporter shouldn’t use it.
 In all cases where a source requests anonymity, the reporter must get the source’s name and address and contact numbers and that information must be made available to the professor, who, in effect, serves as the student’s editor.

-In-person, phone, e-mail, and instant message interviews: It is best to speak to sources in person.
+It is best to speak to sources in person.
 In-person interviews allow for colorful, descriptive reporting.
 Sources also tend to be much more relaxed—and perhaps more truthful—when interviewed in person.
 It’s also much easier for a reporter to gauge the credibility of a source when meeting face to face.
 But an in-person interview is not always practicable, and in those cases the telephone is the next best mode of communication.
 Be sure to check the veracity of a source’s identity by calling through corporate or government switchboards, and be suspicious if a source will only call you and will not provide either a phone number or an affiliation.